Multiscale Vision Transformers meet Bipartite Matching for efficient single-stage Action Localization: Comparison with State-of-the-art

 \subsection{Additional Datasets}

 To demonstrate the effectiveness of our approach we evaluate our method on \textbf{UCF101-24}~\cite{soomro2012ucf101} and \textbf{JHMDB51-21}~\cite{jhuang2013towards} datasets.
 Results of our approach are shown in~\cref{table:ucf_sota}.
-In UCF101-24 our method outperforms the current state-of-the-art while for JHMDB achieves comparable results.
 We note that compared to EVAD~\cite{chen2023} we have similar performance with a backbone of much smaller capacity, i.e. our backbone has $121$ GFLOPs while EVAD~\cite{chen2023} has $243$ GFLOPS.
 Our approach surpasses EVAD on UCF24, and lies behind in JHMDB.
-However, we observed that our model attains a precision and recall of 99\% on JHMDB, indicating that further attention needs to be put towards improving accuracy.
+However, for JHMDB, we observed that our model attains precision and recall of of $95\%$ and $97\%$ correspondingly, indicating that further attention needs to be put towards improving accuracy.